the1lab/1lab/src/Logic/Propositional/Classical/SAT.lagda.md

 known as _pure literal elimination_.
 The idea here is that if a literal only shows up as negated or not negated, then we can delete all occurrences of that literal.
-However, this operation is somewhat expensive to perform, and also rather annoying to program in Agda.
+However, this operation is somewhat expensive to perform, and also rather annoying to program in Mikan.
 Therefore, it has been omitted from this implementation.